Cristian-BlackTure/BlackTureAttack/README.md

 # BlackTure Attack Systems!

-* Uses D.OS API To Launch!
+* Uses DOS Manufacturing System To Keep it ALIVE
-* Linux only lmfao
+* Please do not steal from us (normal use only)
+* Beta (Lambda Test Stage)